gnh1201/welsonjs/README.md

 ## How to release my application?
 The WelsonJS framework suggests the following application release methods:

-- **Compress to Zip, and use the launcher**: Compress the files and directories necessary for running the project into a Zip file, and distribute it along with the [WelsonJS.Launcher](https://catswords-oss.rdbl.io/5719744820/4131485779).
+- **Compress to Zip, and use the launcher**: Compress the files and directories necessary for running the project into a Zip file, and distribute it along with the [WelsonJS Launcher](https://catswords-oss.rdbl.io/5719744820/4131485779).
 - **Build a setup file**: Use [Inno Setup](https://jrsoftware.org/isinfo.php).
-Information needed to create the setup file (the `setup.iss` file) is already included.
+The setup profile (the `setup.iss` file) is already included.
 - **Copy all directories and files**: This is the simplest and most straightforward method.

 ## Screenshots